koliseoapi/help/content/tickets/sales.md

     parent: tickets
 ---

-After creating ticket classes, this page explains how to start / stop ticket sales.
+After creating ticket classes, this page explains how to start or stop ticket sales.

 ## Enabling ticket sales